naiyerasif/site/content/posts/2021/2021-03-01-java-based-health-check-for-docker.md

 769e8404b96e   endpoint:latest   "/usr/bin/java -jar …"   About a minute ago   Up About a minute (healthy)   0.0.0.0:8080->8080/tcp   serene_cerf
 ```

-This approach eliminates the need for any utility (like `curl` or `wget`) and relies solely on the Java runtime available in the image.
-It is also cross-platform and portable because it works irrespective of the operating system or underlying base of the image.
+This approach eliminates the need for any utility (like `curl` or `wget`) and relies solely on the Java tooling available in the image.
+It is also portable because it works irrespective of the operating system or underlying base of the image.

 ## References